Minot, North Dakota

 Local Hospitals and Health Care Providers

-For many seniors, particularly those who live with chronic illnesses or those needing continuing care, access to medical facilities can be a motivating component when determining which community is best for them.
+For many seniors, particularly those who live with chronic illnesses or those needing continuing care, access to medical communities can be a motivating component when determining which community is best for them.
 In total, there is one hospital located in Minot which offer emergency services and other healthcare.
 The top hospitals in Minot include Trinity Hospitals.

 Demographics and Values